-Your favorite restaurants are probably closed right now, but that doesn’t have to prevent you from enjoying that experience for a creative at-home date night.
-Talk to your S.O. about your favorite restaurants, and your favorite dishes at those restaurants.
+Dining out at restaurants is lovely, but is not always the best idea during a pandemic.
+They can also be prohibitively expensive…and you have to put on a bra or real pants, drive there, park…maybe have a reservation.
+What a pain!
+That doesn’t have to prevent you from enjoying that fine dining level experience for a creative at-home date night, though.
+Chat with your S.O. about your favorite restaurants, and your favorite dishes at those restaurants.
 If you can agree on just one…great, go with that!
-If not, do a couple different nights, and take turns doing the prep work and cooking.
+If not, do this on a couple different nights, and take turns doing the prep work and cooking.
 If the restaurant you’re using is a chain place, you may be able to find copycat recipes for their popular dishes online.
-If not, have fun making something up!
+If not, have fun making something up to get as close as you can get it!
 Get creative and let your taste buds and intuition lead the way, and prepare that most loved meal for the two of you, appetizers and all.
 Then, do the best you can with what you have at home to re-create the restaurant setting and ambiance, too.
 Tablecloths and cloth napkins?
 Fresh flowers on the table?
 Candlelight and soft music?
 A bread basket and mints after the meal?
 Go all in on the details to help make the fantasy realistic.
 Cook together, then serve that meal, keeping presentation in mind like the chefs and servers would at your restaurant, then sit down and enjoy your efforts together!

 Chopped: Couple’s Edition